How to Stay Motivated and Avoid Burnout in the Occupational Therapy Field

 Advocate for work‑life balance within the workplace.
 Encourage breaks, flexible scheduling, and wellness initiatives that promote occupational therapists' well‑being.

 Introduce stress management techniques within the workplace, such as mindfulness exercises or stress reduction workshops.
-Creating a supportive environment that values self-care can benefit all team members.
+Tools such as a Foam roller can be kept in staff lounges for quick muscle release during short breaks.

 Conclusion